patrickbwarren/qgis-survex-import/README.md

 pushed to a GIS application).

-As a slightly less trivial example, one can ask for the reduced survey data to be re-projected as UTM coordinates.
+As a slightly less trivial example, one can ask for the reduced survey data to be re-projected as UTM co-ordinates.
 This can be done almost totally trivially by replacing the previous `*cs out` command with `*cs out EPSG:32630` which specifies the output SRS is (WGS84) UTM zone 30N (this includes zone 30U).
 If we now